kryotek777/Sacred-Gold-LobbyServer/README.md

 # Sacred Gold Lobby Server

-This project is a reimplementation of the original lobby servers once used in the game "Sacred," developed by Ascaron Entertainment.
-The lobby servers maintained lists of official and community-run game servers, allowing clients to discover and connect to available game rooms.
-This reimplementation aims to bring back that functionality, letting players find and join active servers for multiplayer gameplay.

-## Overview

-- **OpenNet**: Use your local characters to play online.
-- **ClosedNet**: Have your characters stored on the lobby, preventing edited or cheated saves for fair play. *(Currently, only the public instance has ClosedNet servers; self-hosted ClosedNet is not yet available.)*
-- **Server List**: GameServers can register themselves with the lobby, making them visible to players.
-- **Lobby Chat**: Chat with other players, see characters in the lobby, and coordinate games.
-- **Accounts**: Originally, registration happened on Ascaron's website; now, the lobby handles it all.
-- **Hardcore Mode**: ClosedNet also supports hardcore characters—die once, lose your character forever!

----
+Play online with your friends, make new allies and slain your foes in the world of Ancaria!
+This project brings back the online functionality of Sacred like it's 2007 again, with some modern tweaks.
+It allows the clients and servers to find each other, saves your characters, allows players to chat with each other, all while being 100% compatible with vanilla clients.

+## Quick Start: "I just want to play!"

 > [!NOTE]
-> The mods SacredNL and PureHD are heavily advised because they have lots fixes for multiplayer and allow you to play at resolutions different from 1024x768.
+> While this project is 100% vanilla compatible, the mods SacredNL and PureHD are heavily advised because they have lots fixes for multiplayer and allow you to play at resolutions different from 1024x768.
 > With the vanilla game you need to set your speed to MODEM/ISDN instead of LAN, which will hide most of the ambient NPCs!
 > This is done below while setting "NETWORK_SPEEDSETTINGS" of in the in-game UI

-## Quick Start: "I Just Want to Play!"
+### Setup your game

 1. **Close the game** if it's already open.
 2. **Open your Sacred installation folder** and locate the file `Settings.cfg`.